AlayaNetwork/alaya-devdocs/website/docs/WASM_Smart_Contract.md

 template <size_t M> std::pair<Address, bool> make_address(const char (&str)[M])
 ```

 The default address recognized by CDT is the main network address, that is, the address prefix is atp.
-If you want to recognize the test network address prefix is atx, you need to define the macro TESTNET, and you can put #define TESTNET on the first line of the contract.

 Converts a c-style string to an address object.